- May 9, 1983

 The PIA engineers told me that they could do the job with high speed tape that night but it would be risky.
 The flight night stopped and Capt Pervaiz Saeed, Chief Pilot B707 was sent in from Karachi to investigate the next day.

 You can imagine how I felt that night in the hotel.
 The Director Flight Operations, Capt.
 S.S.
-Akbar was very understanding and let me off tasking my crew for letting the captain fly alone.
+Akbar was very understanding and let me off tasking my crew for letting the captain fly alone (It was the first flight of First Officer Naeem Qazi, newly on the 707, to the Gulf Area and Flight Engineer Saeed Memon was officially not a third pilot).
 It took some days to get back to flying as a pilot strike intervened.
 It was on the initiative of Crew Scheduling Officer Shafiq that the clearance for me to fly was expedited because he approached the Director directly, saying he needed me immediately.